 1. The ideal orientation for the solar array in New Hampshire is an azimuth (compass heading) of 195 degrees south, and a slope of 35 degrees (between an 8 and 9/12 roof pitch).
 Neither the azimuth nor the pitch needs to be perfect, but the productivity does fall off progressively as either axis moves away from the ideal.

 Roof mounted solar electric panels are generally less expensive and visually less intrusive that ground mounted arrays, but not every home has the good fortune of an near to perfect roof orientation.
-Ground mounted arrays on the other hand are always installed with the correct orientations and are thus more productive.
+Ground mounted arrays on the other hand are always installed with the correct orientations and with the advent of bi-facial modules can be far more productive than the more common roof mounts.
 The third factor that heavily affects solar production is shading.
 A partial shading is tolerable but just as is the case with orientation, production will fall off as the percentage of shading increases.

 The two primary tasks we undertake during the initial site visit are to make certain that you understand how solar electricity works, and to consult with you to determine the best possible placement solution for your particular site and needs.
 Within few days of our site visit you will receive a well engineered proposal from New Hampshire Solar that will explain all of your viable options and costs in detail and make a recommendation for the one we consider best for your specific needs.
 The final choice however, are always in your hands!